 Recipients of tuition scholarships are responsible for all mandatory student fees.
 Thus, even students with tuition scholarships are required to return their bills to the Office of Student Accounts prior to the due date stated on the semester bill.
-As an alternative, students may pay their semester bill on line using BUSI.
+As an alternative, students may pay their semester bill online.
 Failure to pay the semester bill on time will result in late fees and penalties.
-Regardless of assistance by graduate programs with students' registration, registration, adding/dropping, proper credits and so forth are the student's responsibility.
+Regardless of assistance by graduate programs with students' registration, adding/dropping, proper credits, and so forth are the student's responsibility.

 All tuition scholarship support is used to establish financial aid loan and Federal Work Study eligibility.
-Students who have applied for financial aid assistance should be aware that a tuition award does affect the amount of loan eligibility.
-For more information about student financial aid eligibility or other financial aid related questions, contact the Financial Aid Office at (607) 777-2428 or email email@example.com.
+Students who have applied for financial aid assistance should be aware that a tuition award and/or a fellowship award does affect the amount of loan eligibility.
+For more information about student financial aid eligibility or other financial aid related questions, contact the Office of Financial Aid Services at (607) 777-2428 or email firstname.lastname@example.org.

 New York State Residency

 Tuition scholarship support normally covers tuition costs at the rate billed to New York State residents.
 Non-New York State residents must establish residency at least 12 months prior to the first day of classes for that given semester or pay the difference between in-state and out-of-state tuition.
 To establish residency, visit the Student Accounts Office to submit an application.
 Students who wish to appeal their residency determination may file an appeal with the University Residency Appeals Committee (information available from the Student Accounts Office.)
-Exceptions to this requirement are made for students who are not eligible to become residents of New York State, such as international students on temporary visas (F and J) visas.
-Tuition scholarships are automatically paid at the out-of-state rate for these students.
+Exceptions to this requirement can be made for students who are not eligible to become residents of New York State, such as international students on temporary visas (F and J) visas.

 Immediately upon arrival in the Binghamton area, it is the responsibility of the tuition scholarship recipient to take every appropriate action necessary to establish residency, so that he/she can be determined to be a NYS resident prior to the first day of the third enrolled matriculated semester.
 For the first two enrolled matriculated semesters, tuition scholarships are funded at the rate appropriate for the recipient's residential status (e.g., in-state or out-of-state).
 Beginning with the third enrolled matriculated semester, tuition scholarships are funded at the in-state rate and the recipient is responsible for payment of the difference between the in-state and out-of-state rates.